kyma-project/kyma/resources/monitoring/charts/alert-rules/README.md

 * Monitor Memory usage

-    The Alertmanager triggers the rule when Memory usage exceeds 90% for the Pods in the `kyma-system` Namespace.
+    The Alertmanager triggers the rule when Memory usage exceeds 90% for Pods in the `kyma-system` Namespace.
 For the alert rule to activate, make sure to pass the `alertmem: "yes"` to Pods.

 This is an example for alerting when a Pod is not running: